Riverscapes/gcd/docs/gcd-command-reference/project-menu/new-project.md

 ---
-title: A. New GCD Project
+title: New GCD Project
+weight: 1
 ---

 The `Create New Project` dialog is where you create a new [project]({{ site.baseurl }}/gcd-concepts/project) by specifying the following information: